 When Eating Is a Challenge

-The best therapy for these hurdles is to meet with a registered dietitian.
-An RD is probably already on your health-care team.
-If not, ask your doctor to refer you to an RD.
-If you have trouble eating or keeping weight on, an RD can give you strategies for packing nutrition into each day.
-The right nutrition plan will help you get through difficult periods stronger and less affected by the disease.
+The best therapy for these hurdles is to meet with a registered dietitian nutritionist.
+An RDN is probably already on your health-care team.
+If not, ask your doctor to refer you to an RDN.
+If you have trouble eating or keeping weight on, an RDN can give you strategies for packing nutrition into each day.
+The right nutrition plan will help to make you stronger and get through difficult periods.

 For more information on HIV, visit the following sites: